Cyprien-GEHU/holbertonschool-low_level_programming/variables_if_else_while/README.md

-2-print_alphabet.c: The program print the alphabet in lowercase 3-print_alphabets.c: The program print the alphabet in lowercase and uppercase 4-print_alphabt.c: The program print the alphabet except for "q" and "e"
+2-print_alphabet.c: The program print the alphabet in lowercase 3-print_alphabets.c: The program print the alphabet in lowercase and uppercase 4-print_alphabt.c: The program print the alphabet except for "q" and "e" 5-print_numbers.c: The programm print all single digit of base 10 from 0